NVDA vs AMD: Which AI Chip Stock Should You Buy? (December 2025)

 - "Alert me if AMD closes below $194"

-Or simply ask: "Watch NVDA and AMD for buying opportunities" and StockGenie's AI creates all alerts for you.
+Or simply ask: "Watch NVDA and AMD for buying opportunities" and Genie creates all alerts for you.

 The Bottom Line

-If you can only buy one: NVIDIA wins at current prices.
-You get the dominant player (80-90% market share), best-in-class margins (75%), and a reasonable valuation (25x forward P/E) during a technical pullback.
+If you can only buy one: NVIDIA wins at current prices (~$184).
+You get the dominant player (80-90% market share), best-in-class margins (75%), and a reasonable valuation (25x forward P/E) as it tests key moving averages.
 The RSI at 33 suggests oversold conditions—historically a good entry point.

 If you want higher risk/higher reward: AMD offers more upside IF they execute on market share gains.
-But at 105x P/E, you're paying a premium for that optionality.
-Wait for a deeper pullback to $180-195 for better risk/reward.
+At ~40x adjusted P/E (GAAP is inflated by Xilinx amortization), the valuation is more reasonable than it appears.
+Still, waiting for a pullback to $180-195 offers better risk/reward.

 If you want both: Allocate 70% to NVIDIA, 30% to AMD.
 This captures the market leader while maintaining exposure to the challenger's upside.